 The Wartime Legacy on Employment Laws

-After Japan was defeated in the war, the wartime labor laws remained in place as the economy grew rapidly over four decades until the 1980’s.
+After Japan was defeated in the war, the wartime labor laws remained in place as the economy grew rapidly over four decades until the 1980s.
 In the boom years, companies appreciated the lack of mobility of their workforce and the ability to secure experienced workers forever.
 A company guaranteed “lifetime employment” for regular employees, who in return promised to devote themselves to the company’s needs.
-In other words, companies only very rarely terminate regular employees and, as long as their employment is secured, regular employees are willing to accept the dictates of the employer and make significant sacrifices, whatever the job description may be.
+In other words, companies only very rarely terminate regular employees and, as long as their employment is secured, regular employees are generally willing to accept the dictates of the employer and make significant sacrifices, whatever the job description may be.

 For their part, court decisions on terminating employment has contributed to immobility of the workforce.
 As background, under the Civil Code enacted in the late 19th century, either an employer or an employee could terminate employment with 14 days’ notice.
-In 1947, the Labor Standard Law extended the notice period to 30 days, where the employer wants to terminate.
-However, over the decades courts routinely ruled that termination by an employer was an abuse of the employer’s rights and was null and void due to various particular circumstances.
+In 1947, the Labor Standard Law extended the notice period to 30 days where the employer wants to terminate.
+However, over the decades, courts routinely ruled that termination by an employer was an abuse of the employer’s rights and was null and void due to various particular circumstances.
 Protecting the lifetime employment concept, courts made it difficult to terminate employees.
-Adopting this judicially created theory, Article 16 of the Labor Contracts Act of 2007 provides that termination of employment is invalid, unless there are objectively reasonable grounds and it is considered appropriate in general societal terms.
+Adopting this judicially created theory, Article 16 of the Labor Contracts Act of 2007 provides that termination of employment is invalid unless there are objectively reasonable grounds, and it is considered appropriate in general societal terms.
 Continuity of employment is considered appropriate in this society, and termination is practically next to impossible.
-Courts have assured, as the flip side, that employers are free to transfer employees to any position, and to second employees to any third party.
+Courts have assured, as the flip side, that employers are free to transfer employees to any position and to second employees to any third party.

 The old wartime system of permanent regular employees has rusted over years, and problems have surfaced such as the wage gap, an increase of a lower income population, and the potentially bleak future of the lost generation.
-Ironically, this system codified into statute seventy years after the wartime era it was created in and despite the visible cracks in the system.
+Ironically, this system codified into statute 70 years after the wartime era it was created in and despite the visible cracks in the system.
 However, the regular employee system in Japan will likely continue for the foreseeable future.

 Guidance for Hiring in a Regular Employee System